kevinding0218/InterviewDocuments/Q and A/System Design/Summary/SD - Design Count of Videos.md

 - This setup helps us address several requirements we mentioned before, like scalability and performance.
 But availability is not yet addressed.
 ##### Add Replica Lead/Follower (Master/Read)
 - What if database shard died?
 How to make sure data is not getting lost?
-- We need replicate data.
-Lets call each existed shard a leader shard or a master shard.
+- We need **replicate data**.
+Lets call **each existed shard a leader shard or a master shard.**
-- For every master shard we introduce a copy of it, called follower replica or a read replica.
-We call it follower replica because writes still go through a leader shard, but reads may go through both leader shard and a follower replica.
+- For every master shard we introduce **a copy of it, called follower replica or a read replica**.
+We call it follower replica because **writes still go through a leader shard, but reads may go through both leader shard and a follower replica**.
 ##### Add Data Center
 - We also put some replicates to a data center different from their master shard, so that if the whole data center goes down, we still have a copy of data available.
 	```